twitter/finatra/source/user-guide/testing/index.markdown

 #### Note:
 The `server` is specified as a `def` in `com.twitter.inject.server.FeatureTest` trait.
 If you only want to start **one instance of your server per test file** make sure to override this `def` with a `val`.

+For more advanced examples see:

+- the [`DoEverythingServerFeatureTest`](https://github.com/twitter/finatra/blob/develop/http/src/test/scala/com/twitter/finatra/http/tests/integration/doeverything/test/DoEverythingServerFeatureTest.scala) for an HTTP server.
+- the [`DoEverythingThriftServerFeatureTest`](https://github.com/twitter/finatra/blob/develop/thrift/src/test/scala/com/twitter/finatra/thrift/tests/DoEverythingThriftServerFeatureTest.scala) for a Thrift server.
-For more advanced examples see the [`DoEverythingServerFeatureTest`](https://github.com/twitter/finatra/blob/develop/http/src/test/scala/com/twitter/finatra/http/tests/integration/doeverything/test/DoEverythingServerFeatureTest.scala) for HTTP and the [`DoEverythingThriftServerFeatureTest`](https://github.com/twitter/finatra/blob/develop/thrift/src/test/scala/com/twitter/finatra/thrift/tests/DoEverythingThriftServerFeatureTest.scala) for Thrift.
+- the [`DoEverythingCombinedServerFeatureTest`](https://github.com/twitter/finatra/blob/develop/inject-thrift-client-http-mapper/src/test/scala/com/twitter/finatra/multiserver/test/DoEverythingCombinedServerFeatureTest.scala) for "combined" HTTP and Thrift server.

 ### <a class="anchor" name="integration-tests" href="#integration-tests">Integration Tests</a>